SAP-samples/btp-developer-guide-cap/documentation/eventing/develop/extend-app.md

   }
 ```

-3. Open your `package.json` file and copy the code snippet to the requries section of the file to add SAP Event Mesh service to your applicaton
+3. Open `package.json` file in the root folder of the project and copy the code snippet to the requries section of the fil.
+This is add SAP Event Mesh service as a dependency to your applicaton

 ```json
 "messaging": {